This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Food preparations

 - Poultry & products

 Each year, USDA endorses trade shows that provide the best international exposure and marketing opportunities for U.S. companies and producers.
 The Foreign Agriculture Service (FAS), a branch of the USDA stationed in U.S. Embassies and Consulates around the world, works with show organizers and other partners to create a “USA Pavilion” to showcase the variety and quality of made-in-America products to potential foreign buyers.
 FAS also provides participating companies with marketing and promotion services, market intelligence, logistical support, and on-site assistance.
 In addition, in order to support U.S. agribusiness in today’s ever-changing trade environment, FAS is expanding its trade promotion activities to include virtual trade events.

 Note: Due to the evolving COVID situation in China, many trade shows have been postponed, relocated, or cancelled.
 Dates for all trade shows are subject to change.

 FAS provides a range of information for those interested in exporting and programs to help build markets for U.S. agricultural products.
 Those interested in exporting food and agricultural products to China should review the Exporter Guide and Food and Agricultural Import Regulations and Standards (FAIRS) country and certificate reports which are published annually by FAS.

 The FAS Website features general information about trade shows and other promotional venues to showcase agricultural products, FAS-sponsored promotional efforts, export financing and assistance, and a directory of registered suppliers and buyers of agricultural, fishery, and forestry goods in the United States and abroad.

-The FAS Global Agricultural Information Network (GAIN)) also includes a wide range of reports on agriculture, agricultural markets, access issues, and regulations published by FAS foreign service officers and locally engaged staff in over 90 overseas offices.
+- The FAS Global Agricultural Information Network (GAIN) includes a wide range of reports on agricultural markets, market intelligence, trade policy issues, and regulations.
+GAIN reports are published by FAS foreign service officers and locally engaged staff in over 90 overseas offices.